Skip to Content

 Instructions

-Make sure the terra cotta pot is free of dirt and debris.
-Make sure it’s totally dry, then give it a couple coats of Thompson’s Water Seal aerosol spray on the inside and out.
+- Make sure the terracotta pot is free of dirt and debris and is totally dry, then give it a couple coats of Thompson’s Water Seal aerosol spray on the inside and out.

+- Use a small flat brush that is about 1/4” to 2” wide depending on the size of your pot.
+Begin painting the pot around the outside, circling the circumference of the pot.
 I like to hold the pot at the lip and paint as much of the outside of the pot as I can.
-Then I like to set it down and carefully paint around the lip, including the top of the pot’s interior.
-This can be tricky.
-If you aren’t up to this, just wait until the outside is dry to the touch so you can pick the pot up and maneuver it while painting.
+Then I set it down and carefully paint around the lip, including the top of the pot’s interior.
 Paint the saucer to match.